 Cape Cod Water Quality Plan

-The Cape Cod Commission completed a draft version of a comprehensive Water Quality Plan for Cape Cod, called a 208 plan after the relevant section of the federal Water Quality Act.
-The deadline for comments on this draft has now passed and they are working on the final version.
+The Cape Cod Commission completed a comprehensive Water Quality Plan for Cape Cod, called a 208 plan after the relevant section of the federal Water Quality Act.
 Cape Cod Commission Executive Director Paul Niedzwiecki gave a summary of the plan’s highlights at a meeting of the Martha's Vineyard Commission on November 18, 2014.
 Here are some useful links.

 Coastal Stormwater Management Handbook